ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ### Procedure

-To create and restore machine-learning annotator component versions:
+To create and restore machine learning annotator component versions:

 1. Log in as a {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}} administrator or project manager, open the **Annotator Component** page, click **Details**, and then click **Versions**.
 Performance statistics about the current (first) version, labeled version 1.0, are displayed.
 1. To take a snapshot of the current version, click **Take Snapshot**.
 The resources in version 1.0 are frozen, and a new version, labeled 1.1, becomes the current version.
 For each new version that you create, the minor version number is incremented, for example, 1.0 becomes 1.1 and then becomes 1.2.